MillaAlex/C-sharpBasics/C#_main_commands.md

 ### How to get rid of unnecessary files/folders
-.gitignore --> create this file and there is ready file for dotnet on GitHub, just to copy & save & add & commit
+.gitignore --> create this file and there is ready file for dotnet on GitHub, just to copy & save & add & commit dotnet new gitignore --> to create .gitignore from terminal

 !
 Take care of the files and terminals you're working in!